Flogram/Example-Flogram-Code/README.md

 ## Support

-If you need help or have questions, please visit our [support page](https://flogram.dev/support) or join our community chat.
+If you need help or have questions, please refer to our [tutorials](https://flogram.dev/tutorials) or join our [community chat](https://discord.gg/rYzWK6497a).

 Thank you for exploring Flogram.
 We're excited to see what you build with it!